 How to diagnose the P0341 Code?

-- Test drive your vehicle.
-If the P0341 code return, then move for further inspection.
+- Clear the codes and test drive your vehicle.
+If the code returns, then move for further inspection.

 - Visually inspect the connectors of the camshaft position sensor.